Trump administration defends travel ban in court

 The White House insists the decree is in the interest of national security, giving the new administration time to beef up vetting procedures to keep potential terrorists out of the country.

-Its detractors claim that it violates the US Constitution by targeting people based on their religion.
+Its detractors claim it violates the constitution by discriminating against people on the basis of their religion.

-An attorney representing the states of Washington and Minnesota — which brought the federal lawsuit against Trump’s ban with support from numerous advocacy groups — urged the judges to keep the decree on hold while the case runs its course.
+An attorney representing the states of Washington and Minnesota—which brought the federal lawsuit against Trump’s ban with support from numerous advocacy —urged the judges to keep the decree on hold while the case runs its course.

-“It has always been the judicial branch’s role to say what the law is and to serve as a check on abuses by the executive branch,” said Solicitor General Noah Purcell.
+“It has always been the judicial branch’s role to say what the law is and to serve as a check on abuses by the executive branch,” Solicitor General Noah Purcell said.

 The states’ counsel also came under sustained questioning, with Judge Clifton, a George W. Bush nominee, appearing unconvinced by his arguments that the ban amounted to religious discrimination.